Anautogeny

 In entomology, anautogeny is a reproductive strategy in which an adult female insect must eat a particular sort of meal (generally vertebrate blood) before laying eggs in order for her eggs to mature.
-This behavior is most common among dipteran insects, such as mosquitoes.
+This behavior is most common among dipteran flies, such as mosquitoes.
 Anautogenous animals often serve as vectors for infectious disease in their hosts because of their contact with hosts' blood.
 The opposite trait (needing no special food as an adult to successfully reproduce) is known as autogeny.

 Factors governing anautogeny

 Anautogenous insects generally reach adulthood without sufficient reserves of nutrients (particularly protein) to produce viable eggs, necessitating additional feeding as adults.
 A high-protein meal, usually of blood, allows the production of yolk to nourish the eggs and makes reproduction possible.
 This blood is typically obtained through ectoparasitism on large vertebrates.

 However, even individuals who do have the reserves needed to produce viable eggs may still be unable to reproduce without a blood meal, because egg maturation in many anautogenous species depends upon hormones that are released when blood is consumed.
 Further, females with certain genotypes are anautogenous by default but can be triggered to reproduce autogenously by mating with a male, possibly because of hormones released or acquired during mating or possibly because of some nutritional supplement the mating provides.

 Individuals of the same species can be found to exhibit autogeny or anautogeny depending on their genotypes as well as on environmental circumstances and the type and amount of nourishment they obtained in their larval stage.
 Mathematical models have indicated that anautogeny can be an advantageous strategy for insect reproduction under favorable conditions (particularly when hosts are easy to find, when the insects have a good chance of surviving the blood-feeding, and when anautogeny contributes to increased fecundity).